wesayef/Data-Scientist-Blog-Post/README.md

 The full data exploration is contained in the notebook Stack-Overflow-Survey-Analysis.ipynb.
 This is carried out according to the CRISP-DM process and the data science process - gather, assess, clean, analyze, model, and visualize.
 Markdown cells and comments are used to clarify all the steps and answer the questions I pose to the dataset.
 The remaining files in this repository are:

-* org-size-and-developer-satisfaction.png - Image of a clustered bar chart depicting the relationship between company size and survey respondent satisfaction

 ## Libraries & Technologies Used